Professor Abacus Gulchett-Bunch and the Mysterious Symbol

 Lynton Limpet Festival

 Good evening, my little coddled eggs.
 I am writing to you from a very plush holiday hedge in Devon, which is most satisfactory.
 Within the windswept twisted twigs, I have a USB socket and WiFi, a luxury bed and a buggered toaster.
 I’m staying with Aunt Vom, Aunt Bench and Folly for the grand event of the Limpet Festival in Lynton, North Devon.
 It’s been a mite fractious getting here, as Aunt Vom borrowed (later found out nicked) a motor car and drove us here at speeds that have lifted my eyebrows a whole inch.
-The upside is I look 15 years younger, but like a startled owl.
+The upside is I look 15 years younger, but resemble an owl on crack.

 Lynton is a curious place, and should be famous for tortoises, as the pace is so crawly.
-I began to feel old just by looking at other people.
+I began to feel very, very old simply by looking at other people.
 There was, sympathetically, a Cobweb Shop, for the young at heart, encouraging people to slow down and mix with the general ambience.
-For those who have a fair walking pace and avoid dawdling in the middle of roads and pavements, or those who can decide what they would like for lunch within forty minutes, it’s possible to buy cobwebs to place over oneself in order to blend in.
+For those who have a fair walking pace and avoid dawdling in the middle of roads or stopping dead in the middle of paved areas, or for those who can decide what they would like for lunch within forty minutes, it’s possible to buy cobwebs to place over oneself in order to blend in.
+I gather it is also possible to buy a pill that has the power to make one appear on the brink of death within fifteen minutes.

-The festival commenced this morning with a marvellous opening speech from a local Limpet name Gavin.
+The festival commenced this morning with a marvellous opening speech from a local Limpet name Gabriel.
 Apparently he is marvellously clever, and his vocabulary is unrivalled even by Stephen Fry.
-He spoke passionately at length about the life of limpets in this area, their plight in facing the building of tidal defences and the certain evictions of rock families, and he touched on issues concerning the rise of flat-earth theory followers and the demise of good manners.
-This was all highly commendable, and apparently other limpets clapped loudly, but regrettably I noticed Aunt Vom clenching her teeth.
+He spoke passionately at length about the life of limpets in the area, their plight in facing the building of tidal defences and the imminent eviction of rock families.
+He also touched on issues concerning the rise of flat-earth theory followers and the demise of good manners.
+This was all highly commendable, and apparently other limpets clapped loudly, but regrettably and suddenly, I noticed Aunt Vom clenching her teeth.
 It was about to kick off.

 Local disgruntled limpets, they want justice not cream teas

-The difficulty started when Vom began talking under her breath, someone came over and Shshshh’d her.
-Her top lip blanched beneath her beard (this is how you tell she’s really pissed), and she reached into her portmanteau for a Chinese throwing star (that’s the other way you know).
-Vom launched into a diatribe about how we’d all paid good money to travel to see this spectacle of wonder, only to find that because it’s a speech by a Gastropod, nobody has a clue what he’s saying.
-The organiser tried explaining that although you can’t hear the Limpet speaking, his words speak directly to the subconscious, so you walk away with an invisible gift to the soul.
-I quite liked this.
+The fraccas started when Vom began talking under her breath, someone had come over and Shshshh’d her.
+Her top lip blanched beneath her beard (this is one clue that she’s really pissed), and she reached into her portmanteau for a Chinese throwing star (this is the other clue).
+Vom launched into a diatribe about how we’d all paid good money to travel to see this spectacle of wonder, only to find that it’s a speech by a Gastropod and nobody has a clue what he’s saying.
+The organiser tried mansplaining that although you can’t hear the Limpet speaking, his words speak directly to the subconscious, so you walk away with an invisible gift to the soul.
+I quite liked this and tuned in perfectly.
 Vom didn’t.

 She chinned him.
 The organiser began shouting about abuse in the workplace and fished out a clipboard.
 That was the last straw.
 Clipboards are like a red rag to a bull where Vom is concerned, at which she swiftly flung her stool at him and the whole crowd whipped up into a brawl.
 There’s still a folding chair on the roof of the Rising Sun pub, and someone’s cockerel weather vane is well buggered.